bridaviss/CS2/README.md

 1. The "HookDocument - Learn More about this Project!": This gives you more insight on what you can learn with completing this project.
 2. The "CS2Rubric": This document provides specific insight on what the specific deliverable is expected to complete this project.
 3. [Materials Folder](https://github.com/bridaviss/CS2/tree/main/Material%20Folder): Contains the data source, potential commodity examples, and articles that are related to this research
-4. A reference section containing all acknolwedgments and references.

 ## Accessing the Data: